-ABBA: Four guys and girls don't know what the hell they're doing for the first 2 years, are overly cheery for the next 6, and finally go emo in the last 2.
+ABBA: Two guys and two girls don't know what the hell they're doing for the first two years, are overly cheery for the next six, and finally go emo in the last two.
 After their career ends, their music finds its way on Broadway and later the big screen.

 Aerosmith: Five musicians from Boston.
 They have a Roller Coaster at one of the Disney Theme Parks featuring their songs, spent the equivalent of an airplane in drugs, their first #1 was a Disaster Movie theme song, and their leader became a judge on a reality show.

 Afro Celt Sound System: A record producer is inspired by a very tenuous anthropology theory to mix the folk music of two continents together.
 He starts a band, and Peter Gabriel lets them use his recording studio.

 Alice Cooper: The spirit of a 17th-century heretic lives on inside a skinny 20th-century preacher's son.
 She compels him to paint his face, buy a pet snake, and repeatedly fake his own death.
 Under her namesake, he incites children against their educators.

 The Aquabats!: A ska/surf-rock band from California pretends to be a team of bungling superheroes.
 They sing about such diverse topics as midget pirates, vindictive shark hunters, giant mechanical primates, and friendship.

 Rick Astley: Merseyside guy sings a bunch of love songs while sounding like a truck driver.

 "Never Gonna Give You Up": His most famous song, commonly called one of the internet's many phenomena even though it's from The Eighties.